digital-ai/release-integration-template-go/README.md

 ### Build & publish the plugin

-Build will generate a jar and a docker image pushed to the registry defined in `project.properties`
+Build will generate a zip and a docker image pushed to the registry defined in `project.properties`

 1. Set properties in `project.properties`
-2. Run build script to build the plugin jar and publish the image to registry:
+2. Run build script to build the plugin zip and publish the image to registry:

 **Unix / macOS**